nextflow-io/nextflow/docs/config.rst

-smtp.proxy.host     Host name of an HTTP web proxy server that will be used for connections to the mail server. smtp.proxy.port     Port number for the HTTP web proxy server. smtp.*              Any SMTP configuration property supported by the Java Mail API (see link below).
+smtp.proxy.host     Host name of an HTTP web proxy server that will be used for connections to the mail server. smtp.proxy.port     Port number for the HTTP web proxy server. smtp.*              Any SMTP configuration property supported by the Java Mail API (see link below). debug               When ``true`` enables Java Mail logging for debugging purpose.
 ================== ================

 .. note:: Nextflow relies on the `Java Mail API <https://javaee.github.io/javamail/>`_ to send email messages.